RintaDev/wisp/README.md

  -Better walls
  -More turrets
  -Better everything
--Add a core that can be built by the player (maybe) -Add a zone on serpulo that can be used to get all these items on serpulo, making them accessible in the rest of the campaign.
+-Add a zone on serpulo that can be used to get all these items on serpulo, making them accessible in the rest of the campaign.
 -Add a zone on erekir as well